Agricultural Industry Advisory Group

 Malcom Roth – Mudgee

 Malcom runs a viticulture operation as well as sheep and cattle in Mudgee.
 He is a registered seed grower and is the former chairman of Mudgee LHPA.
-Malcom believes that the LLS needs to work with people if it is to be successful.
+Malcom believes that we need to work with people to be successful in this environment.

 Peter West – Orange